-- Workforce balancing local challenges in terms of recruitment and retention with planning for the workforce of the future - Estates improving our current estates, as well as planning for future needs (e.g. more services provided in the community) - Technology utilising digital technologies in the delivery of care, as well as how people interact with it (e.g. self care apps)
+- Workforce balancing local challenges in terms of recruitment and retention with planning for the workforce of the future - Estates improving our current estates, as well as planning for future needs (e.g. more services provided in the community) - apps)

+To address these areas, the CCG is currently: - Technology - utilising digital technologies in the delivery of care, as well as how people interact with it (e.g. self care local health and care system for Westminster acute services